humanode-network/humanode/.maintain/README.md

 to `TemplateData` via [`fn map_results()`](https://github.com/humanode-network/substrate/blob/master/utils/frame/benchmarking-cli/src/pallet/writer.rs#L116). `TemplateData` is then bounded to template to produce a usable _weights.rs_ file.
 [`fn write_to_result()`]() is the function that is responsible for combining template and benchmark result into usable `weights.rs`.

-For convenience sake, `TemplateData` is as follows and only these fields are permitted in Handlebar templates:
+For brevity, `TemplateData` is as follows and only these fields are permitted in Handlebar templates:

 ```rust
 // This is the final structure we will pass to the Handlebars template.